amruth963/GojekWebAutomationAssignment/README.md

 Steps to run the project

-1. Clone the project and open "WebAutomationAssignment" in any IDE and run the project
+Method 1.
+Clone the project and open "WebAutomationAssignment" in Eclipse IDE and Right click on pom.xml file and click "Run As > Maven Test" run the project.
-2. Clone project, open terminal and "cd" to project directory and enter "mvn clean test" command to execute tests
+Note: If you are using IntelliJ IDE, open project "WebAutomationAssignment" right click and run the project Method 2.
+Clone project, open terminal and "cd" to project directory and enter "mvn clean test" command to execute tests